Good Neighbor Awards Rules and Eligibility Criteria

 - The grant must be issued to a U.S. 501(c)3 nonprofit organization.

 Good Neighbor Awards Program Rules

 NO PURCHASE NECESSARY.
 VOID WHERE PROHIBITED BY LAW.

 Nominees must be members in good standing of the NATIONAL ASSOCIATION OF REALTORS®.

-REALTORS® may nominate themselves or may be nominated by another NAR member, a state or local association executive, or the community organization they serve.
+REALTORS® may nominate themselves or may be nominated someone else (for example, by another NAR member, a state or local association executive, or the community organization they serve.)